funkaoshi/s.vs.tpk/awards/index.md

 # [2023](/blog/awards-2022)

-* The Ramanan Sivaranjan Excellence in Gaming Best God Damn Books of 2022: [Into the Odd Remastered][itor] by Chris McDowall, with art and graphic design by Johan Nohr.
+* The Ramanan Sivaranjan Excellence in Gaming Best God Damn Books of 2022: [Into the Odd Remastered][itor] by Chris McDowall, with art and graphic design by Johan Nohr
 * Best Attempt at Distilling 800 Blog Posts into a Game: [Errant][] by Ava Islam
 * Best Gaming Supplement: [Gig Economy][ge] by Colin Sproule
 * Honourable Mentions: